Martin Heinrich: Gun law

 Heinrich is an outdoorsman, hunter, gun owner, and former member of the National Rifle Association (NRA).
 The NRA endorsed him during the 2010 congressional election.
-At that time the NRA gave him a grade of A for his stance on Second Amendment rights.
-The NRA did not support Heinrich during his 2012 Senate campaign and he has since donated their 2010 contribution to charity.
+At that time, the NRA gave him an A grade for his stance on Second Amendment rights.
+The NRA did not support Heinrich during his 2012 Senate campaign, and he has since donated their 2010 contribution to charity.

-Heinrich opposed legislation that would have reinstated the Federal Assault Weapons Ban.
+Heinrich opposed a bill that would have reinstated the Federal Assault Weapons Ban.
 He also supported bills to create a national standard for the concealed carrying of firearms across state lines, co-sponsored legislation that would ease the restrictions on the sales of firearms across state lines, and called for the repeal of the Dickey Amendment, which prevents government research into curbing gun violence.
-He supports banning bump stocks and banning sales to anyone on the federal no-fly list.
+He supports banning bump stocks and banning sales to anyone on the federal no fly list.

 Ojito Wilderness

-In 2008 the New Mexico Republican Party criticized Heinrich for his work on the creation of the Ojito National Wilderness, which they said amounted to unregistered lobbying.
+In 2008, the New Mexico Republican Party criticized Heinrich for his work on the creation of the Ojito National Wilderness, which they said amounted to unregistered lobbying.
 Heinrich responded that the work was advocacy that did not require lobbying disclosure.

 Armed forces

 Heinrich was a member of the House Armed Services Committee.
-During his time in Congress he has maintained strong opposition to the war in Iraq, and supports a swift end of combat operations in Afghanistan.
+During his time in Congress he has maintained strong opposition to the war in Iraq, and supported a swift end of combat operations in Afghanistan.
 In 2011 he voted against the National Defense Authorization Act conference report because he objected to language requiring that suspected foreign terrorists be taken into custody by the military instead of civilian law enforcement authorities.